 Skip to main content

-How do I apply my knee brace?
+How do I apply my knee immobilizer?

 1. Position your brace so that the wide end is closer to your torso and the narrow end is closer to your feet.
 The straps of the brace should be facing toward the front.